-Kenneth specializes in intellectual property law, technology law (with a bias towards digital trade and fintech, data protection and privacy law, the fourth industrial revolution-drones, internet of things, artificial intelligence, big data, genetics) and telecommunications law.
+Kenneth has specialized in intellectual property law, technology law (with a bias towards digital trade and fintech, data protection and privacy law, the fourth industrial revolution-drones, internet of things, artificial intelligence, big data, genetics) and telecommunications law.
 Kenneth holds a master’s degree, LLM (International Commercial Law) from The University of South Wales, Bachelor’s Degree in Law LLB (Hons) from Uganda Christian University and a Diploma in Legal Practice from the Law Development Centre.
-He is licensed to practice law in Uganda & the greater commonwealth.

-In the area of intellectual property & technology, Kenneth is a renown award winning author and trainer and this has cemented his credentials as a specialist in the aforementioned practice areas.
-He has conducted specialized trainings in areas of ICT such as, block chain technology, digital banking & data protection among others.
-Kenneth represents and advises government & international entities such as World Bank, World Economic Forum, Ministry of ICT, Ministry of Science, Technology and Innovation among others.
-Kenneth is also a visiting lecturer of intellectual property & Cyber Law at Uganda Christian University and has also conducted lectures on Cyber Law at Makerere University, Law School.
-He heads the ICT Cluster of the Uganda Law Society & is a member the Intellectual Property Cluster, Uganda Law Society.
+In the area of intellectual property (IP) & technology, Kenneth is a renowned award winning Advocate, author and trainer and this has cemented his credentials as a specialist in the aforementioned practice areas.
+He has conducted specialized trainings in areas of ICT and IP such as, block chain technology, digital banking, digital trade & data protection among others.
+Kenneth represents and has advised governments & international entities such as Zipline, The World Bank, World Economic Forum, Ministry of ICT, Ministry of Science, Technology and Innovation among others.
+Kenneth is also the head of subject, intellectual property at Uganda Christian University and has also conducted lectures on Cyber Law at Makerere University, Law School.
+He has chaired the ICT Cluster of the Uganda Law Society & is a member the Intellectual Property Cluster, Uganda Law Society.
 Kenneth is also a member of The Africa List, an exclusive community of next generation CEOs building Africa’s top 100 companies, supported by the CDC Group.

 Kenneth has advised the Government of Uganda on the integration of ICT into the adjudication processes for Courts of Judicature and advises the Ministry of ICT on innovation and ICT policy development.
 In the field of Artificial intelligence, Kenneth convened a working group for Uganda and submitted a report to WIPO on Intellectual Property Policy and Artificial Intelligence, 23rd June, 2020 and continues to advise and represent the Government of Uganda on AI & Policy.
 Kenneth also sits on the Committee on Management of Intellectual Property Assets under the Presidential Initiative on Banana Industrial Development.

 Kenneth also represents Uganda at the 4IR Portfolio Communities of the Centre for Fourth Industrial Revolution of the World Economic Forum.
 The 4IR Portfolio Communities include AI, Blockchain, IoT, Digital Trade, Data Policy and Drones.
 Kenneth represents and advises Uganda on policy related issues arising from new/emerging technologies.

 In 2020, Kenneth was recognized as Africa’s Male partner of the year at the 2020, Africa Legal Awards and among the top 50 leading in legal innovations in Africa at the Africa Legal Innovations Awards.